-The Managed Object Browser must be one of those things many wouldn’t even know it exists or if they do, they probably couldn’t be bothered using it.
-Regardless, it provides valuable insight about how everything in vSphere land, well almost everything, is born as an object of sorts with a baggage full of properties and methods.
-Those of you reading this who are acquainted with an object driven language like PowerShell and/or are well versed with OOP (Object-oriented programming) surely know what I’m talking about.
-For the uninitiated, an object is simply a software construct that has state a.k.a. properties and behavior a.k.a. methods.
+The Managed Object Browser (MOB) is probably one tool many don’t even know exists or couldn’t be bothered using it.
+Regardless, it’s a good tool to know about as it provides valuable insight on how everything in vSphere land, well almost everything, is born as an object of sorts with a baggage full of properties and methods.
+Those of you acquainted with object driven languages like PowerShell or who are well versed with object-oriented programming, surely know what I’m talking about.
+For the uninitiated, an object is simply a software construct that has state (properties) and behavior (methods).

 As an example, let’s take a virtual machine.
-The most trivial thing you can do is power it up, shut it down or perhaps suspend it.
-Surely enough, all vms in vSphere are objects and come with a property called PowerState which, as you’ve surely guessed, tells us whether a vm is indeed powered on, switched off or suspended.
-A few other properties include the vm’s name, the guest OS installed, the amount of RAM allocated and so on and so forth.
+The most trivial thing you can do with a VM is to power it on and off.
+Surely enough, all VMs in vSphere exist as objects and come with a property called PowerState which, as you’ve surely guessed, returns the power state of a VM; powered on, powered off or suspended.
+Other properties hold the VM’s name, the guest OS on it installed, the amount of RAM and number of CPUs allocated and so on and so forth.

-All objects are exposed by what’s called the vSphere API and here’s where the MOB comes in handy.
+To alter the behavior of a vm, we call a method, one of many intrinsic of a VM object.
+For instance, to power on a VM, a call to method PowerOnVM() is made which does just what the name suggests.
+All objects are exposed for consumption by the so called vSphere API and here’s where the MOB comes in handy.
 It allows us to visually explore the object hierarchy complete with methods and properties for each.

 The VMware vSphere API reference is a good place to start at, for anyone wanting to learn more about vSphere objects, properties and methods.

 UPDATE: Starting with vSphere 6.5, a Restful API is now included which can be explored via https://<vcenter-server-IP-or-FQDN>/apiexplorer.